jlweb-rsf/code-challenge/README.md

 - The deployment [workflow](./.github/workflows/provision.yml) run by pushing the code into or merging with branch `main` and perform the following actions:
     * provision infrastructures described on terraform configuration files.
     * a delayed job is triggered to wait for few minutes till EC2 instances being ready.
     * Finally, the ansible-playbook will be run to deploy a simple Apache web server on the target instance.
+The content will be the default Apache web server and it shows a simple HTML page (aka APACHE TEST PAGE) by pointing ALB_DNS_RECORD:8080 in your browser.

 - The CI [workflow](./.github/workflows/check.yml) (which is run on branch `dev`) contains a linting process to check the typo and code style on Ansible roles and also testing the whole playbook on different Linux distributions with molecule.